matt2ology/obsidian-technical-notes/Django.md

 >
 > > `python manage.py sqlmigrate app_name 0001`

-Now we have to run the SQL file
+Now we have to run the SQL file to apply the changes

 ```powershell
 python manage.py migrate
 ```

+Any time changes are applied to the database you also need to restart the server `ctr-c` and then `python manage.py runserver`

 ## Database API